timjogorman/RicherEventDescription/guidelines.md

 #### You do not need to TLINK TIMEX3s to one another.

-Although there is certainly a temporal relation between, say, ``January 15th, 2009'' and ``March 2013'', part of the post-processing of these annotations is the normalization of these Temporal Expressions, which will allow us to order these expressions on a timeline based on the times they represent.
+Although there is certainly a temporal relation between, say, "January 15th, 2009" and "March 2013", part of the post-processing of these annotations is the normalization of these Temporal Expressions, which will allow us to order these expressions on a timeline based on the times they represent.
 Although you will certainly still TLINK